 If you are planning to add a furry friend to your life, adoption could be a great option for you.
 The national database from Shelter Animals Count recorded over 9,500 animals taken in by participating shelters in 2016.
 As of June 2017, yearly intake was almost 5,000 already.
 Every day, animals are arriving at shelters, and there is sure to be at least one right for you.
+Lets explore the pet-adoption process and take a closer look at Gainesville animal shelter.

 How our local shelters help

 A shelter’s main goal is to save unwanted animals’ lives by taking them in and finding them homes.
 Many of Alachua County’s local shelters rescue animals from Animal Services, saving them from euthanasia, providing veterinary services, food and shelter until they find a forever home.
 This is no easy task, with thousands of animals needing rescue each year.
 “2017 was a record breaking year for our organization with 926 adoptions,” Cassie Wheeler, director of Haile’s Angels Pet Rescue, said.
 “We also started The Kibble Cart that serves the needs of the recipients of the Shands Meals on Wheels Program and their pets.”
 When families face financial difficulties, their pets suffer as well.
-Alachua County Humane Society has a similar pet food bank program.
-Additionally, Alachua County Humane Society offers a low-cost clinic performing vaccinations, testing, microchipping and supplying preventative medications.
-These shelters house and care for unwanted and displaced animals until they find a home, even if it takes the animal’s entire lifetime.
+Gainesville animal shelters, like the Humane Society of North Central Florida, have similar pet food bank programs.

 Deciding to adopt

-First, decide what kind of pet you want and head to a local shelter.
-There are many reputable rescue organizations in the local area.
-If you have a specific animal in mind, call the rescues to see if they have what you are looking for available for adoption.
 It is a good idea to attend an adoption event or visit the facilities to get some quality one-on-one time with the animals.
 You may fall in love with a furry friend that is not at all what you had in mind!
-The relationship between pet and owner is all about connection, and you may connect with a dog or cat that is not the breed you were seeking.
+The relationship between pet and owner is all about connection.
+And you may connect with a dog or cat that is not the breed you were seeking.
 Even if local shelters do not have your preferred breed, color, or age animal available, spend time with the available animals before you beeline for a breeder.
 Do not miss out on the once in a lifetime bond formed by rescuing a pet!

 Shelters typically require potential adopters to fill out an application and even attend an interview.
 They want to ensure the animals are going to loving, stable homes that are capable of caring for them.
 Consult with the shelter staff about the animal’s temperament, history, medical needs and how they interact with other animals and children.
 Be sure your chosen fur-baby will be a good fit for your home, personality and lifestyle before committing to bringing them home.
 Prior to adopting her cat, Marissa Jespersen brought her family to the humane society to meet him.
 “Unfortunately, when we got there he didn’t mesh well with our youngest, who was around two at the time,” she said.
 “We looked around at the other kitties who fit our requirements …we found Freya, who was (named) Courage at the time, and knew right away she was a good fit.”